Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch released postcode level ATO data for financial year 2022.
-Hahndorf - Echunga's median income among taxpayers was $51,311 with an average of $73,697.
-Nationally, these figures are high compared to Greater Adelaide's median of $52,592 and average of $64,886.
-Based on Wage Price Index growth since financial year 2022, current estimates for September 2025 would be approximately $57,894 (median) and $83,152 (average).
-According to the 2021 Census, household, family and personal incomes in Hahndorf - Echunga cluster around the 55th percentile nationally.
-The income bracket of $1,500 - 2,999 dominates with 30.3% of residents (1,434 people), similar to metropolitan regions where this cohort represents 31.8%.
-After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Hahndorf - Echunga SA2 had a median taxpayer income of $51,311 and an average of $73,697.
+Nationally, these figures are high, with Greater Adelaide having a median of $52,592 and an average of $64,886.
+Based on Wage Price Index growth since financial year 2022, estimates for September 2025 would be approximately $57,894 (median) and $83,152 (average).
+The 2021 Census indicates incomes in Hahndorf - Echunga cluster around the 55th percentile nationally.
+Income brackets show that 30.3% of residents (1,434 people) fall into the $1,500 - 2,999 bracket, similar to metropolitan regions at 31.8%.
+After housing costs, residents retain 88.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking in the 7th decile.

 Frequently Asked Questions - Income